At the Table

 Recipes: Roasted Chicken with Potatoes, Onions, and Carrots

-Episode Thirty-Nine: Chicken & Mushroom Shepherd’s Pie – I love finding a way to make recipes healthier.
+Episode Forty: Chicken & Mushroom Shepherd’s Pie – I love finding a way to make recipes healthier.
 Although there are many variations of Shepherd’s Pie, the traditional ingredients include ground meat, gravy, and mashed potatoes.
 While those ingredients aren’t necessarily a bad choice, we can make them healthier by choosing leaner meats, low-fat milk in our gravy, and using olive oil instead of butter in our mashed potatoes.
 Don’t worry, this dish doesn’t skimp on flavor and will leave you completely satisfied!

 Recipe: Chicken & Mushroom Shepherd’s Pie, Homemade Chicken Broth

-Episode Forty: Lightened up dinner – The best thing about warm weather is being able to do more things outdoors!
+Episode Forty-One: Lightened up dinner – The best thing about warm weather is being able to do more things outdoors!
 As wonderful as the fresh air and sunshine is, after a hot day outside a lightened up dinner is a must.
 Try out this roasted carrot salad and crispy oven-baked pork chop.
 You’ll want to add this salad to your go-to summer recipes!

 Recipes: Roasted Carrot Salad and Crispy Oven-Baked Pork Chops

-Episode Forty-One: Why Med?
+Episode Forty-Two: Why Med?
 You may be wondering, “why does the N.C.
 Cooperative Extension promote the Mediterranean Diet over other diets?”
 Well in this episode we dive into the “why” behind going Med as we move into National Mediterranean Diet month.

 Recipes: Quinoa Summer Salad

-Episode Forty-Two: Eat More Fruits and Vegetables.
+Episode Forty-Three: Eat More Fruits and Vegetables.
 There can be a lot of misinformation and confusion about nutrition.
 However, eating more fruits and vegetables is one thing that most all dietary patterns, nutrition experts, and medical professionals can agree upon.
 This is because there is so much evidence to support the benefits of a diet heavy in fruits and vegetables.
 Join us as we make two tasty recipes that incorporate fruits and vegetables!

 Recipes: Lillies Spring Spaghetti Squash Skillet and Oatmeal Breakfast Bars

-Episode Forty-Three: Heart Healthy Fats.
+Episode Forty-Four: Heart Healthy Fats.
 Unsure what the difference is between saturated fats and unsaturated fats?
 Want to know more about why we limit certain fats?
 Join us today as we talk all about different types of dietary fats, how they can affect our heart, and swaps to make to help keep your heart healthy!

 Recipes: Lunch Wrap and Kachumber Salad

-Episode Forty-Four: Make it Med – Maybe you have decided you really want to try out the Mediterranean Diet, but are still hesitant to fully “go Med” because it means giving up some of your favorite foods.
+Episode Forty-Five: Make it Med – Maybe you have decided you really want to try out the Mediterranean Diet, but are still hesitant to fully “go Med” because it means giving up some of your favorite foods.
 Fortunately, that doesn’t have to be the case!
 There are simple flips we can make to help a dish align with the Mediterranean Diet eating pattern.
 Today we are going to make two of my favorite foods, but we’ll be making them Med!

 Recipes: Lillies Chicken Parm One Pan Bake and Cassidy’s Black Bean Brownies